Embedding in Recommender Systems: A Survey: Embedding Learning of Matrix Format

-In this section, we will introduce the strategy of Collaborative Filtering (CF), which is a conventional embedding method in recommender systems.
-Generally, CF is to learn the similarity between users and items as well as user behavior, then predict potential preferred items for recommendation.
-There are two typical methods to implement embeddings in CF, Matrix Factorization (MF) scheme and the Factorization Machine (FM) scheme.
-MF is to factorize the user rating matrix into generalized product of the user feature matrix and item feature matrix, then achieve recommendation according to the preference of users to items, which can be calculated by corresponding user embeddings vectors and item embeddings vectors.
-However, for simple MF methods, the sparsity of the rating matrix is always a hard issue due to the large amount of one-hot encoded categorical features, and auxiliary features about users and items can not be adopted.
-To address these issues, FM~\cite{rendle2010factorization} is proposed as the initial learning strategy that learns the prediction performance with respect to the similarity of feature embeddings between different features, based on the feature embedding transformed from one-hot embedding.
+In this section, we will explore traditional embedding methods in recommender systems, specifically Collaborative Filtering (CF)~\cite{sarwar2001item}.
+CF primarily focuses on learning the similarities between users and items as well as user behavior to predict potential item preferences for recommendations, commonly employing matrix format modeling.
+The two typical methods used to implement embeddings in CF are Matrix Factorization (MF) and Factorization Machines (FM).
+Matrix Factorization~\cite{koren2008factorization} involves decomposing the user rating matrix into a generalized product of the user feature matrix and the item feature matrix, thereby facilitating recommendations based on user preferences for items.
+These preferences are calculated using the corresponding user and item embedding vectors.
+However, simple MF methods face challenges with the sparsity of the rating matrix due to the extensive use of one-hot encoded categorical features, and they cannot utilize auxiliary features about users and items.
+To address these issues, FM~\cite{rendle2010factorization} is introduced as an initial learning strategy that enhances prediction performance by learning the similarities between feature embeddings derived from one-hot encoding.
+By emphasizing matrix formats, this method not only highlights its mathematical structure but also its pivotal role in embedding learning, especially in handling large-scale sparse data.
+A summary of the methods discussed in this section is presented in Table~\ref{tab:matrix_format_final_complete_with_ref}.
+Generally, CF aims to learn the similarity between users and items as well as user behavior, then predict potential preferred items for recommendation.

+Then, MF implements machine learning models to fill the missing ratings of the original user-item matrix for the final recommendation task.